SlavaRa/MUnit2017/README.md

 It includes tools for creating, updating, compiling and running unit test cases from the command line.

-Munit supports Haxe 2.10 and Haxe 3 RC
+MUnit2017 supports Haxe 3 and newer

 Installation
 ---------------------